 He was right.
 After Potions was over, Remus dragged them all to the library to study, and slotted them into a table at the very back.
 Hiding their conversation behind large, hard-cover books, James was barely able to contain himself as he explain to the other two what had happened, and began the tease-fest as Sirius looked at the floor, bracing himself for the worst.
 He didn’t want to look up at his friend’s smug little faces.

 “Mate, do we even need to tell you how bloody thick you are?”
 James laughed, causing the others to snigger quietly, not wanting to draw attention to themselves.

 “I know, I know.”
 Sirius mumbled.
 Peter wheezed as he tried to keep back bellowing fits, Remus hushed him.

 “’You smell nice’?
 Good one, Padfoot.
-You do realise that she’s never gonna let you forget that.”
-Remus continued.
+You do realise that she’s never gonna let you forget that.” he continued, his worn face cracking into a wide grin.
 Sirius just nodded angrily, not making eye contact with any of them.

 “Well at least now you can admit it.”
 Peter put in.
 Sirius’ head snapped up.

 “Admit what?” he inquired.
 All the others’ grins faltered.